 How You Can Get An Uncontested Divorce in New Mexico

 It is important to remember that even if you and your soon-to-be-ex agree on every aspect of the settlement, having an attorney to help you navigate the paperwork and help handle outstanding issues can be hugely helpful.
 The online resources available simply do not have the means to provide you with the tailored legal advice that your unique case may require.
 Remember, uncontested divorce implies total agreement on a wide range of issues that may not be obvious at the outset.
 There are several issues concerning property division, child support, child custody, tax, and debt that couples may overlook when agreeing to an uncontested divorce.
 In trying to obtain a fast resolution, many couples often avoid important conversations and decisions, only to be forced to revisit these sometimes difficult and then more pressing issues in the future, resulting in far greater cost and inconvenience.
 Our experienced Albuquerque Divorce attorneys can help you to ensure that your settlement addresses all pertinent issues, help you understand the long-term implications of the settlement, and draft and file all necessary paperwork.
 Discuss your desire for a low-cost, low-conflict divorce with your spouse, decide who gets what, and contact and Genus Law.
 You can sit down with one of our local attorneys, discuss your desires and concerns, and leave the rest with us.
 Genus Law generally completes uncontested divorces in a matter of weeks.

-To learn more about Divorce, or to get started on your case, call us at (505) 317-4455, chat with us on Facebook at https://www.facebook.com/GenusLawGroup/ or chat with someone online now through our website chat function.
+To learn more about Divorce, or to get started on your case, call us at (505) 317-4455, contact us, chat with us on Facebook at https://www.facebook.com/GenusLawGroup/ or chat with someone online now through our website chat function.